tingyu66/test/paper.md

 On top of multi-threading using OpenMP, we further speed up the P2P operator (near-range interactions) using SIMD vectorization with SSE/AVX/AVX-512 compatibility;
 we apply the cache optimization proposed in PVFMM (@malhotraPVFMMParallelKernel2015) to improve the performance of M2L operator (far-range interactions).
 In addition, `exafmm-t` also allows users to pre-compute and store translation operators, which benefits applications that requires FMM evaluations iteratively.
+The single-node performance of `exafmm-t` is on par with the state-of-the-art packages that we mentioned above.

 `exafmm-t` is also easy to extend.
 Adding a new kernel only requires users to create a derived `FMM` class and provide the kernel function.